- AP100 Campaign presents

 Tolkien Lecture: Professor Sir Simon Wessely

-On Tuesday 6 November 2018 the eighth Tolkien Lecture of the series will be given by Professor Sir Simon Wessely.
+On Tuesday 6 November 2018 the eighth Tolkien Lecture of the series was given by Professor Sir Simon Wessely.

-The title of Professor Wessely's lecture will be "Why are the British still obsessed with the First World War?: The Story of Shell Shock".
-We will look at the broader perspective of one hundred years of shell shock - from the Somme to Jeremy Kyle.
+The title of Professor Wessely's lecture was "Why are the British still obsessed with the First World War?: The Story of Shell Shock".
+We looked at the broader perspective of one hundred years of shell shock - from the Somme to Jeremy Kyle.

-Following the lecture, the third and final instalment of films produced by Elliot (2006) and Zander (2009) Weaver to commemorate the centenary of the First World War will be premiered.
-This film will tell the story of Old Edwardian John Osborn Walford, who was awarded the Military Cross twice in 1918 but succumbed to shell shock and took his own life in 1922.
+Following the lecture, the third and final instalment of films produced by Elliot (2006) and Zander (2009) Weaver to commemorate the centenary of the First World War premiered.
+This film tells the story of Old Edwardian John Osborn Walford, who was awarded the Military Cross twice in 1918 but succumbed to shell shock and took his own life in 1922.

 Professor Sir Simon Wessely is the Professor of Psychological Medicine at the Institute of Psychiatry, Psychology & Neuroscience, at King’s College London, and Consultant Psychiatrist at King’s College Hospital and the Maudsley Hospital (part of the Academic Health Sciences Centre).
 He practices what is known as liaison psychiatry, investigating the boundaries and overlaps between physical and mental health.
 He is also the former President of the Royal College of Psychiatrists and the current President of the Royal Society of Medicine.